Caresse Crosby: Expatriate life

-In the first year there, they made friends with the 32 students who attended the Académie des Beaux-Arts, located at the end of their street.
-The students invited Harry and Polly to their annual Quartre Arts Ball, an invitation the couple embraced with enthusiasm.
-Harry fashioned a necklace of four dead pigeons, sported a red loincloth, and brought along a bag of snakes.
-Caresse wore a sheer chemise to her waist, a huge turquoise wig on her head, and nothing else.
+In the first year there, they made friends with a group of students who attended the Académie des Beaux-Arts, located at the end of their street.
+The students invited Harry and Caresse to their annual Quartre Arts Ball, an invitation the couple embraced with enthusiasm.
+Harry fashioned a necklace out of four dead pigeons, sported a red loincloth, and brought along a bag of snakes.
+Caresse wore a sheer garment that only came up to her waist, a huge turquoise wig, and nothing else.
 They both dyed their skin with red ochre.
-The students cheered Caresse's toplessness, and she was carried around on the shoulders of 10 students.
+The students cheered Caresse's toplessness, and 10 of them carried her around on their shoulders.

-In January 1925 they traveled to North Africa, where they first smoked opium, a habit to which they would return again and again.
+In January 1925 they traveled to North Africa, where they again smoked opium, a habit to which they would return again and again.
 In 1928, they traveled to Lebanon to visit the Temple of Baalbek.

 In 1928, Harry inherited his cousin Walter Berry's considerable collection of over 8,000 mostly rare books, a collection he prized but which he also scaled back by giving away hundreds of volumes.
 He was known to slip rare first editions into the bookstalls that lined the Seine.
-Caresse took on lovers of her own, including Ortiz Manolo, Lord Lymington, Jacques Porel, Cord Meier, and in May, 1928, the Count Armand de La Rochefoucauld, son of the duke de Doudeauville, President of the Jockey Club.
+Caresse took on lovers of her own, including Ortiz Manolo, Lord Lymington, Jacques Porel, Cord Meier, and in May, 1928, the Count Armand de La Rochefoucauld, son of the duke de Doudeauville, president of the Jockey Club.
 But behind closed doors, Harry applied a double standard, quarreling violently with Caresse about her affairs.
-Occasionally they strayed together, as when they met two other couples and drove to the country near Bois de Boulogne, drew the cars into a circle with their headlights on, and changed partners.
+Occasionally they were swingers together, as when they met two other couples and drove to the country near Bois de Boulogne, drew the cars into a circle with their headlights on, and changed partners.

 Affair with Cartier-Bresson

 In 1929, Harry met Henri Cartier-Bresson at Le Bourget, where Cartier-Bresson's air squadron commandant had placed him under house arrest for hunting without a license.
-Crosby persuaded the officer to release Cartier-Bresson into his custody for a few days.
-The men found they shared an interest in photography, and they spent their time together taking and printing pictures at Crosby's home, Le Moulin du Soleil.
+Harry persuaded the officer to release Cartier-Bresson into his custody for a few days.
+The men found they shared an interest in photography, and they spent their time together taking and printing pictures at Harry and Caresse's home, Le Moulin du Soleil.
 Harry later said Cartier-Bresson "looked like a fledgling, shy and frail, and mild as whey."
 A friend of Crosby's from Texas encouraged Cartier-Bresson to take photography more seriously.
-Embracing the open sexuality offered by Crosby and his wife Caresse, Cartier-Bresson fell into an intense sexual relationship with her.
-In 1931, two years after Harry's suicide, the end of his affair with Caresse left Cartier-Bresson broken-hearted, and he escaped to Ivory Coast within French colonial Africa.
+Embracing the open sexuality offered by Caresse and Harry, Cartier-Bresson fell into an intense sexual relationship with her.
+In 1931, two years after Harry's suicide, the end of his affair with Caresse Crosby left Cartier-Bresson broken-hearted, and he escaped to Ivory Coast of French colonial Africa.